 Grinder pumps are specialized pumps that grind up effluent and then pumps it up hill to discharge into a gravity sewer.
 The wastewater moves in small, 1 1/4 inch diameter, pipes installed below the frost line, making this method ideal for difficult terrain.
 A technology available since the late 1960s, grinder pumps are cheaper and more flexible than traditional gravity sewer systems.

-The LSDC has designed the system to accommodate either an F.E.
-Myers brand or an Environment One brand pump or an approved equal.
-Both Myers and E/One have been in the business for many years and are considered to be front runners in grinder pump technology.
+The LSDC has designed the system to accommodate a variety of common models including Barnes, F.E.
+Myers, an Environment One pump, or an approved equal.
+These companies have been in the business for many years and are considered to be front runners in grinder pump technology.

 The LSDC has specially designed the system to the specifications required for these pumps.
 The standard model pump chosen by the LSDC is an all-in-one unit installed outside of the home.